B4PT0R/objdict/README.md

 #Or, choose a default value
 obj=objdict(_use_default=True,_default=3)
+#Missing key will be initialized to 3 and returned
 print(obj.a) #Output: 3

 #Or pass a default value generator depending on the key (must have 'key' in its signature)